binhex/documentation/docker/faq/vpn.md

 * Monitor log at `/config/supervisord.log` to ensure port is assigned and then check Web UI for application to verify the port has been set.

 **Note** Due to UNRAID templates not automatically updating it will be necessary to add `protonvpn` to the list of VPN providers for env var `VPN_PROV` before you can select it, you can do this by editing the container and clicking `edit` for env var `VPN_PROV` and setting the `Default Value` to `pia|airvpn|custom|protonvpn` then click on `Save` and you then should be able to select `protonvpn` from the list.

+**Q32.** I can access the Web UI for the application when connected to my LAN, but when i connect to my LAN via a VPN connection i can no longer access the Web UI, why is this and how do i fix it?

+**A32.** Due to strict ip table rules unless you add the network range configured for your VPN server to LAN_NETWORK then you will be blocked from aceessing the Web UI (and proxy if enabled).
+To fix this you need to append the VPN network to LAN_NETWORK, if you are unsure how to identify the network then see Q4.